Terradue/doc-tep-geohazards/source/tutorials/Sentinel-2 Multitemporal RGB composite with Gefolki coregistration.rst

 **Sentinel-2 Multitemporal RGB composite with Gefolki coregistration**

-This service takes three Sentinel-2 acquisitions to generate a multitemporal RGB composite with Gefolki coregistration including a coregistration step with GEFOLKI.
+This service takes three Sentinel-2 MSI Level 1C or Level 2A acquisitions to generate a multitemporal RGB composite including a coregistration step with GEFOLKI.
+The three input products must have the same Level.
 The output of the service is a EO data product in GeoTIFF format.
-The product is a a multitemporal RGB composite GeoTiff file obtained through the composition of B04, B03, B02 or B08, B04, B03 bands.
+The product is a multitemporal RGB composite GeoTiff file obtained through the composition of bands B04, B03, B02 (Natural colours) or bands B08, B04, B03 (false colour Infrared). bands.
 The output GeoTiff is displayed in geobrowser with the possibility to access product metadata.

 -----

-This tutorial will describe the processing of three Sentinel-2 acquisitions to generate a multitemporal RGB composite with Gefolki coregistration including a coregistration step with GEFOLKI.
+This tutorial will describe the processing of three Sentinel-2 acquisitions to generate a multitemporal RGB composite including a coregistration step with GEFOLKI.

 Select the processing
 =====================